AlbloStudio/alblo-godot-template/README.md

 ### Adjust the template to your needs

 - Use this repo [as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
-- Replace all occurrences of "Greeter" with the name of your project
+- Replace all occurrences of "Temble" with the name of your project
 - Replace files with your own
 - Happy coding!